LionelNkaya/website-streamlit/README.md

-# Use Streamlit to create a personal website
+# Simple personal website using Streamlit

 Create a personal website using Python and the Streamlit library.
 This website will be able to serve as a place for you to share your thoughts, projects, and anything else you want.
+Project forked from Sven-Bo/personal-website-streamlit

 ## Video Tutorial
 [![YouTube Video](https://img.youtube.com/vi/VqgUkExPvLY/0.jpg)](https://youtu.be/VqgUkExPvLY)